The Groundwork Daily Pillars

 Discipline Before Dollars

 Discipline Before Dollars reframes money as a result of structure, not a substitute for it.
-This pillar covers rules, habits, and financial systems that protect progress.
-It treats income, debt, and spending as outcomes that follow personal discipline.
+It covers rules, habits, and financial systems that protect progress.
+Consequently, income becomes more useful when spending has boundaries.

 • Financial rules that are stronger than impulse.